webhintio/hint/docs/user-guide/rules/http-cache.md

 ```

 In the example above you want to have your JavaScript, CSS, images, etc.
-under `/static`, and your HTML elesewhere.
+under the `static` folder, and your HTML elesewhere.
+If your static
+content is in another folder change the path of `<location path="static">`
+to the right one.

 Important notes: